Measurement-based quantum computing with qudit stabilizer states: Qudit stabilizer state resources

 \subsubsection{Clifford intrinsic gate and Pauli by-product propagation}

 As previously, we would like our intrinsic gate to be Clifford.
 This will allow us to rely on the same universality proof for decomposing arbitrary single-qudit unitaries as in Sec. \ref{subsec:universality-diagonal-entangling-gates} and propagate Pauli by-products to the beginning of the computation.
-As previously, we derive the stabilizer group generators of a two-qudit resource state in two different ways to understand the Clifford properties of the entangling and the intrinsic gates.
+Analogous to Sec. \ref{subsubsec:diagonal-entangling-Clifford-intrinsic-gate}, we derive the stabilizer group generators of a two-qudit resource state in two different ways to understand the Clifford properties of the entangling and the intrinsic gates.

+We start with a two-qudit resource $G_E \ket{\varphi} \ket{\varphi}$, where $\ket{\varphi} = D_{\Vec{\varphi}} \ket{0_X}$, and a block-diagonal entangling gate $G_E$ as in Eq. \eqref{eq:block-diagonal}.
+The purpose of introducing $D_{\Vec{\phi}}$ lies in block-diagonal entangling gates not always producing an entangled state when applied onto $\ket{++}$ (for instance, $CX \ket{++}$ is not entangled).
+However, we require an entangled two-qudit resource state for unitarity of $G_I$, such that preparing $\ket{\varphi} = D_{\Vec{\varphi}} \ket{+}$ instead gives us more flexibility in achieving an intrinsic gate that allows for universal measurement-based quantum computing.
+Notice that the only diagonal single-qudit Clifford gate corresponds to $S$ or powers thereof since a diagonal gate always commutes with $Z$ and can only map $X \mapsto X Z^l$ for some $l$, which is already achieved by $S^l$.